 - Prompts the visitors to take one, clearly-defined action.
 This action can be main or micro conversions.

-- Is designed to receive traffic from one or a few specific sources—e.g., an email or PPC campaign.
+- It is designed to receive traffic from one or a few specific sources—e.g., an email or PPC campaign.

 How to Create Effective Landing Pages

-When it comes to actually creating your landing pages, these are some recommendations to keep in mind:
+When it comes to actually create your landing pages, these are some recommendations to keep in mind:

 - Write a strong headline for your landing page, something that jumps out and grabs attention.

 - Include plenty of strong, high-quality images to underscore the content of the page.